teachingaway/teachingaway.github.io/pages/trademark-registration-office-actions.md

 ---

 <p class="big-text">
-The Trademark Office frequently rejects trademark applications for _Likelihood of Confusion_ with an existing registration, and for _lack of distinctiveness_.
+The Trademark Office frequently rejects trademark applications for <em>Likelihood of Confusion</em> with an existing registration, and for <em>lack of distinctiveness</em>.
 Both of these concepts involve the relationship between a "mark" and the product or service being advertised under the mark.</p>

 - - -